 The proprietary methodology (How it works):

-2) Each offer is assigned a value based upon the relative success of the program that extended the offer.
+2) Each offer is assigned a value based upon rankings derived from players’ commitments and the offers they decline.
 A description of the weighting methodology, along with the values for each program, can be found here: http://www.rankbyoffers.com/teamweightings/

 3) All of the points for a player’s offers are added together to calculate that player’s total offer points.